E-Printer/haircut-hysteria/README.md

 **Home Page**

-The Home page of the site shows a selection of projects available to select to view more information or navigate to the next page to see more projects.
+The Home page of the site shows a carousel of images of the hair salon and an about section for the stylists at the salon.

-**Navigation Bar**

-The navigation bar is fully responsive and provides links for the Home, About, Reviews and Contact page.
+**Appointments**

+The Appointments section allows site visitors to create, edit and delete upcoming appointments and receive confirmation that this has been done.

+When a user is logged in, they can see My Bookings to view all their bookings and amend them.

+**Services**

 **The Footer**